-We have more in common Know that all people are unique but that we have far more in common with each other than what is different about us; than not 2.
+We have more 1.
+Know that all people are unique but that we have far more in common with in common than not each other than what is different about us; 2.
 Consider how a bystander can respond to someone being rude, offensive or bullying someone else; 3.
 Demonstrate ways of offering support to someone who has been bullied.
-Respecting differences 1.
-Demonstrate ways of showing respect to others, using verbal and non-verbal amerences communication.
-Tolerance and Understand and explain the term prejudice; respect for others Identify and describe the different groups that make up their school/wider community/other parts of the UK; others 3.
-Describe the benefits of living in a diverse society; 4.
-Explain the importance of mutual respect for different faiths and beliefs and how we demonstrate this.
+Respecting 1.
+Demonstrate ways of showing respect to others, using verbal and non-verbal differences communication.
+Tolerance and respect for 2.
+Identify and describe the different groups that make up their school/wider others community/other parts of the UK; 3.
+Describe the benefits of living in a diverse society; Explain the importance of mutual respect for different faiths and beliefs and how we demonstrate this.
 Advertising Explain the difference between a friend and an acquaintance; friendships!
 Describe qualities of a strong, positive friendship; •Describe the benefits of other types of relationship (e.g. neighbour, parent/carer, relative).
 Boys will be Define what is meant by the term stereotype; boys?
 Challenging •Recognise how the media can sometimes reinforce gender stereotypes; gender •Recognise that people fall into a wide range of what is seen as normal; stereotypes Challenge stereotypical gender portrayals of people.
 Keeping Myself Safe Thinking 1.
-Accept that responsible and respectful behaviour is necessary when before you click!
+Accept that responsible and respectful behaviour is necessary when before you interacting with others online and face-to-face; click!
 Understand and describe the ease with which something posted online can spread.
 Traffic lights •Identify strategies for keeping personal information safe online; Describe safe behaviours when using communication technology.
 To share or not to share? •Know that it is illegal to create and share sexual images of children under 18 years old; •Explore the risks of sharing photos and films of themselves with other people directly or online; •Know how to keep their information private online.
 Rat Park •Define what is meant by addiction, demonstrating an understanding that addiction is a form of behaviour; •Understand that all humans have basic emotional needs and explain some of the ways these needs can be met.